Kosoma, Oklahoma: History

 The loss of passenger rail coincided with the construction of Oklahoma State Highway 2.
 It offered a paved, graded route all the way from Antlers to two miles north of Moyers, at the turn-off to Baugh’s Prairie and Big Mountain.
 (It was later completed in the 1980s.)
 North of Kosoma the highway remained unpaved and somewhat primitive until completion in the 1980s, crossing Pine Creek via a low-water bridge and climbing the flank of Bull Run Mountain.

 Until the advent of State Highway 2, overland transportation was problematic at best—particularly due to the need to ford Buck Creek, which occupies a steep valley from its headwaters in the Kiamichi Mountains all the way to its confluence with the Kiamichi River.

 A United States Post Office was established at Kosoma, Indian Territory on November 28, 1888, a testament to its early vitality so soon after the railroad opened.
 With the logging of forests in the region, Kosoma went into a steep decline during the early 1900s (decade), culminating in the loss of its post office in 1954.

 At this writing, Kosoma is a ghost town with only two or three buildings still standing.
-These are found just off the short “Kosoma Loop” off State Highway 2 and have been subject to vandalism.
+These are found just off the short “Kosoma Loop” off State Highway 2 and have been subject to vandalism. currently owned by Jerry Baker, The de facto Mayor of the Ghost town.

 During World War II, the Kosoma area was the site of two lethal air crashes.
 British pilots operating from a Royal Air Force base in Texas, hampered by poor weather, crashed into White Rock Mountain and Big Mountain, killing four crewmen.
 Two planes were destroyed, while a third plane crash-landed successfully a few miles northwest at Jumbo.
 On February 20, 2000, the AT6 Monument was dedicated in the fliers' honor at the crash site on Big Mountain, just southeast of Kosoma.
 Over 1,000 people attended the ceremony, and the story was carried by the British Broadcasting Corporation and many newspapers around the world.

 More information on Kosoma and the Kiamichi River valley may be found in the Pushmataha County Historical Society.